stadium-software/datagrid-inline-edit/README.md

 ## Row Editing Page-Script Setup
 1. Create a Script inside of the Page called "SaveRow"
 2. Add one input parameter to the Script
-   1. UpdatedRowData
+   1. RowData
 3. Drag a *Notification* action into the script
-4. In the *Message* property, select the *UpdatedRowData* parameter from the *Script Input Parameters* category
+4. In the *Message* property, select the *RowData* parameter from the *Script Input Parameters* category

 ## Row Editing Page Setup
 1. Drag a *DataGrid* control to the page ([see above](#database-connector-and-datagrid))